American Airlines Flight 77: Flight

-The aircraft involved in the hijacking was a Boeing 757-223 registered as The crew included Captain Charles Burlingame (51) (a Naval Academy graduate and former fighter pilot), First Officer David Charlebois (39), purser Renee May and flight attendants Michele Heidenberger, Jennifer Lewis and Kenneth Lewis.
+The aircraft involved in the hijacking was a Boeing 757-223, registered as The crew included Captain Charles Burlingame (51) (a Naval Academy graduate and former fighter pilot), First Officer David Charlebois (39), purser Renee May and flight attendants Michele Heidenberger, Jennifer Lewis and Kenneth Lewis.
 The capacity of the aircraft was 188 passengers, but with 58 passengers on September 11, the load factor was 33 percent.
 American Airlines said Tuesdays were the least-traveled day of the week, with the same load factor seen on Tuesdays in the previous three months for Flight 77.

 Passenger Barbara Olson, whose husband Theodore Olson served as the 42nd Solicitor General of the United States, was en route to a recording of the TV show Politically Incorrect.
-A group of three 11-year-old children, their chaperones, and two National Geographic Society staff members were also on board, embarking on an educational trip west to the Channel Islands National Marine Sanctuary near Santa Barbara, California.
+A group of three 11-year-old schoolchildren from three different DC schools along with their teachers, and two National Geographic Society staff members were also on board, embarking on an educational trip west to the Channel Islands National Marine Sanctuary near Santa Barbara, California.

 Former Georgetown University basketball coach John Thompson had originally booked a ticket on Flight 77.
 As he would tell the story many times in the following years, including a September 12, 2011 interview on Jim Rome's radio show, he had been scheduled to appear on that show on September 12, 2001.
 Thompson was planning to be in Las Vegas for a friend's birthday on September 13, and initially insisted on traveling to Rome's Los Angeles studio on the 11th.
-However, this did not work for the show, which wanted him to travel on the day of the show.
+This did not work for the show, which wanted him to travel on the day of the show.
 After a Rome staffer personally assured Thompson he would be able to travel from Los Angeles to Las Vegas immediately after the show, Thompson changed his travel plans.
 He would later feel the impact from the crash at his home near the Pentagon.